- Erica Labb, CDP®, Executive Director

 As Executive Director of Bridges® by EPOCH in Westford, Erica hopes to work with the entire team to carry families through a very challenging disease and find joy and meaningful engagement once again.

 We’re thrilled to bring Sarah’s energy, passion and expertise to Westford-area families.
-As Community Relations Director, Sarah enjoys helping families and caregivers discover the benefits of our specialized memory care, family support and education resources.
+As Senior Advisor, Sarah enjoys helping families and caregivers discover the benefits of our specialized memory care, family support and education resources.

 “I meet families at a difficult time in their lives, and it’s extremely rewarding to make their journey physically and emotionally easier,” says Sarah.
 “My priority is helping them find solutions that will provide the highest quality of life for their loved one and peace of mind for the whole family.”